PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 ```

 ### Install ANT
-We will install ant within the git-bash shell using the following commands, which will download the binary distribution and decompress it to ${HOMEPATH}, and add it to the PATH:
+We will install ant within the git-bash shell using the following commands, which will download the binary distribution and decompress it to ${USERPROFILE}, and add it to the PATH:
 ```bash
 curl http://apache.spinellicreations.com//ant/binaries/apache-ant-1.9.2-bin.zip -o apache-ant-1.9.2-bin.zip
 unzip apache-ant-1.9.2-bin -x '*/manual/*'